 In addition to market balances for the fuels the CAPRI data base requires the shares of the raw products on the production of biodiesel and bioethanol which are not recorded statistically.
-A few data exist for some countries (France, Germany, Sweden and Poland) and the EU18 but basically the data had to be estimated.
-The initialisation of this estimated feedstock composition relied on the observed increase in INDM according to Eurostat (or more precisely the COCO initialisation when entering pepare_biofuel_data.gms) which is assumed to be the main source to "cut out" the required biofuel processing quantities (BIOF) from market balances that so far did not include BIOF.
-The estimation tries to stay close to the initial feedstock composition while complying with upper bounds on palm oil use (where some data are given), technical conversion coefficients and minimising the corrections in the given market balance data.
-Thereby corrections of the total industrial use (for biofuels and for other uses) are penalised less that corrections of total demand which should only be the last resort for the solver to close the balances.
-A more detailed exposition of the procedures applied in the biofuel sector is in Becker et al. 201019.
+A few data exist for some countries (France, Germany, Sweden, Austria20, Poland) and the EU21.
+From those sources it got obvious that in addition to the feedstock stated by EBIO also table wine is used for ethanol production, in particular in Spain and Sweden.
+However, after collecting different national data it was not possible to merge a complete ex post feedstock demand dataset such that the MS data had to be estimated.
+The initialisation of this estimated feedstock composition relied on the observed increase in INDM according to Eurostat (or more precisely the COCO initialisation when entering 'pepare_biofuel_data.gms') which is assumed to be the main source to "cut out" the required biofuel processing quantities (BIOF) from market balances that so far did not include BIOF.
+The estimation tries to stay close to the initial feedstock composition while complying with upper bounds on palm oil use (where some data are given), technical conversion coefficients